redis/redis-doc/commands/hmget.md

 @return

-@array-reply: list of values associated with the given fields, in the same order as they are requested.
+@array-reply: list of @bulk-string-reply (or @nil-reply) corresponding to the given fields, in the same order as they were requested.

 ```cli
 HSET myhash field1 "Hello"